Search - Layover

 Layover

 Claire Newbold is not your typical heroine.
 Smart and sexy, yes, but she's also been known to sneak into a hotel room or two without paying, seduce a teenager in wet bathing trunks, and just check out of things altogether--like her job.
 And her marriage.
 No wonder, though.
 Claire's been careening off heartbreak.
-Her only child has died, she may ... more »
+Her only child has died, ... more »

 ISBN-13: 9780060956493